Thomas Pullinger: Arrol-Johnston

 In 1910 he was taken on by William Beardmore, 1st Baron Invernairn, businessman and shipbuilder, as manager of the Paisley works of his Arrol-Johnston Car Company Limited.
 Pullinger and his large family settled in Swinlees farm, just outside Dalry, Ayrshire, where their eldest child Dorothée created a sketchbook of drawings and simple paintings of the area.

 He travelled to the USA to research mass production methods and car factory design, resulting in the erection of a new steel reinforced concrete and glass factory for Arrol-Johnston at Heathhall, Dumfries.
 This is believed to be the first building of its kind in Britain.
 It was designed by Albert Kahn, architect of the Ford factory at Highland Park, Michigan.

 He oversaw a second new factory at Kirkcudbright in 1916 which was conceived as an engineering college for young ladies (see Dorothée Pullinger) with a structured apprenticeship system building aero engine components for the Heathhall Dumfries Works.
 Following the end of the war the factory switched to the manufacture of Galloway cars, Arrol-Johnston cars but in a medium price range.

 During the First World War Thomas Pullinger carried out design proposals made by Frank Halford to create the Beardmore Halford Pullinger aero engine used in many wartime aircraft and later developed into the Siddeley Puma.

 He seems to have remained with Beardmore's businesses until his retirement.
 Beardmore died in 1937.

 Personal life

 On retirement he lived at The Brae, La Route des Genets, in the parish of St Brelade, Jersey and described his recreations as farming and yachting.
 He died in July 1945 at a hospital in London's Kensington while still reported to be living in the island of Jersey.
 The family were Catholic Apostolics and are buried in St Brelade's Church cemetery, Jersey.

 In 1893 Pullinger married Aurélie Bérénice Sittwel (1871–1956) and they had four sons and six daughters, the eldest being Dorothée Pullinger, a pioneering automobile engineer and businesswoman.

+Pullinger and Sittwel are the great-great grandparents of HM Solicitor General of Jersey Victoria Bell KC.